Optimal Sequential Contests: Introduction

-Two-period contests have also been studied extensively, starting with \cite{stackelberg}, who studied quantity leadership in an oligopoly.
-In Tullock contests, the outcomes in a two-player sequential contest coincide with that of a simultaneous contest \citep{linster-93}.
-With more than two players, a first mover has a strict advantage \citep{dixit-87}.\footnote{In asymmetric contests even the two-player sequential contest differs from the simultaneous contest \citep{morgan-2003,serena-2017}.} Moreover, when the order of moves is endogenous, sequential contests arise in equilibrium in both two-player Tullock contests \citep{leininger-93,morgan-2003} and in oligopoly \citep{spence-77,fudenberg-tirole-85,anderson-engers-92,amir-grilo-99}.
+The only sequential contest that has been studied extensively is the first-mover contest.
+It was introduced by \cite{von_stackelberg_marktform_1934}, who studied quantity leadership in an oligopoly. \cite{dixit_strategic_1987} showed that there is a first-mover advantage in contests.
 Relatively little is known about contests with more than two periods.
-The only paper I am aware of that has studied sequential Tullock contests with more than two periods is \cite{glazer-hassin-00}, who characterized the equilibrium in the sequential three-player Tullock contest.
-The only class of contests where equilibria are fully characterized for sequential contests are oligopolies with linear demand \citep{daughety-90,ino-matsumura-2012,julien-musy-saidi-2012}.
-Linear demand implies quadratic payoffs; this is the only case where the first-order conditions are linear in all variables and therefore the equilibrium is simple to characterize.\footnote{However, linearity is a special assumption with perhaps undesirable consequences.
-For example, the leader's quantity in Stackelberg model with linear demand is independent of the number of followers \citep{anderson-engers-92}.
-See \cref{A:largecontests} for more detailed discussion of contests with linear payoffs.}
+The only paper prior to this that studied sequential Tullock contests with more than two periods is \cite{glazer_sequential_2000}, who characterized the equilibrium in the sequential three-player Tullock contest.\footnote{\cite{kahana_sequential_2018} is an independent and concurrent contribution that provides equilibrium characterization for any fully sequential $n$-player Tullock contest.
+In contrast to my paper, they do not study contests with multiple players moving at once, and their approach is not applicable to other models. } The only class of contests where equilibria are fully characterized for sequential contests are oligopolies with linear demand.\footnote{ \cite{daughety_beneficial_1990} used such a model to show that an oligopoly where players are divided between two periods is more concentrated but also closer to competitive equilibrium than an oligopoly where all players move at once. \cite{hinnosaar_stackelberg_2020} provides a literature review and shows that the linear oligopoly model has unique properties that fail when the demand is not linear. }